microsoft/promptflow/docs/cloud/azureai/create-run-with-compute-session.md

 This is an experimental feature, and may change at any time.
 Learn [more](../../how-to-guides/faq.md#stable-vs-experimental).
 :::

-A prompt flow runtime provides computing resources that are required for the application to run, including a Docker image that contains all necessary dependency packages.
-This reliable and scalable runtime environment enables prompt flow to efficiently execute its tasks and functions for a seamless user experience.
+A prompt flow compute session provides computing resources that are required for the application to run, including a Docker image that contains all necessary dependency packages.
+This reliable and scalable compute session environment enables prompt flow to efficiently execute its tasks and functions for a seamless user experience.

 If you're a new user, we recommend that you use the compute session (preview).
 You can easily customize the environment by adding packages in the requirements.txt file in flow.dag.yaml in the flow folder.

 ## Create a run with compute session

-Create a run with compute session is simple, just omit the `runtime` field and system will use compute session to create a session to execute.

 ::::{tab-set}
 :::{tab-item} CLI